-The paper is organized as follows.
-First, the logic of justice is introduced on the basis of empirical justice research.
-Next, the findings of behavioral economics on the situational vulnerability of justice behavior and attitudes are reported.
-The third section presents the theoretical model based on GFT and the hypotheses on the situational dependency of (in-)equality preferences.
-The methods section describes the experimental design, measurement of variables, and sample issues, followed by the presentation and discussion of the findings.
+The paper is organized as follows: First, the logic of justice is introduced on the basis of empirical justice research.
+Next, we report the findings of behavioral economics on the situational vulnerability of justice behavior.
+The subsequent section presents the theoretical model based on GFT and the hypotheses on the situational dependency of (in)equality preferences.
+The methods section describes the experimental design, measurement of variables, and sample issues, and is followed by the presentation and discussion of the findings.